Blog Header Background

 Resume screening is just the process of going through job applications and figuring out which candidates are worth moving forward with.
 For the longest time, that meant someone on the hiring team sitting down and reading through stacks of resumes manually.
 Checking education, scanning work history, looking for red flags, and making calls on who gets an interview.

 The issue is that it consumes a huge chunk of time.
 Glassdoor puts the average number of resumes per corporate job posting at around 250.
-Out of those, only about 4 to 6 candidates actually get invited for an interview.
-That is a massive filtering job, and when you are doing it by hand, shortcuts happen.
-Bias creeps in, and good people can be missed.
+Only out of all of those, 4 to 6 candidates are interviewed.
+This is quite a huge process, but when one does it manually, it’s not always that accurate.
+Bias is introduced in the process, and excellent candidates might be overlooked.

 This has always been the bottleneck in hiring, where recruiters burn out, and where promising candidates fall through the cracks without anyone noticing.